If a person is given a certain percentage increase on their salary, how is the new salary typically calculated?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To determine a new salary after a percentage increase, the typical approach is to add the calculated increase to the old salary.
-First, you find out what the percentage increase amounts to by calculating the percentage of the old salary.
-This involves multiplying the old salary by the percentage expressed as a decimal.
-Once you have the increase amount, you then add it to the old salary to obtain the new salary.
+To calculate a new salary after a percentage increase, the process involves adding the percentage increase to the original salary.
+First, determine the actual amount of the increase by multiplying the old salary by the given percentage (converted to a decimal).
+Then, you add this increase to the old salary to arrive at the new salary.

 Subscribe